ENGINE SWAP GUIDE - ELECTRICAL HT4100 to Olds

 25 (brn): Alternator light (required for alternator to function)

-The center bulkhead connector terminals are arranged in an X-Y format
+The square center bulkhead connector terminals are arranged in an

 Below are the terminal positions relative to circuit numbers.